OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-09.md

 ## 1 Kings 9:5

-then I will establish the throne of your kingdom over Israel perpetually,
+then I will establish the throne of your kingdom over Israel permanently,
 just as I promised to your father David, saying,
 ‘You shall always have a successor on the throne of Israel.’